nieslony/test_environment/README.md

    DC since Windows adds the management interfaces's IP address to Windows DNS server.
 A workaround is a parallel installation of dc01 and ipa01.

-   After the installation you have a trust between dc01 and ipa01.
+   After the installation you will have a trust between dc01 and ipa01.

 1. create the other machines. `vagrant status` lists all available machines.
    You can run as many machines in parallel as you want depending on your